Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.4.md

 ### R13: Storeroom

 Supplies are stored here in crates and other containers.
 At present, the prison has stockpiled enough necessities to continue operations for six months.
+It is mostly food, but if you look closely you may find that there is a small stash of alcohol.
+This seems to have been smuggled here by a few of the guards, to make the cold dark nights slightly more enjoyable.

 ### R14: Privy